microsoft/hi-ml/docs/source/checkpoints.md

 path_azure_ml_ckpt = checkpoint_parser.get_path(download_dir)
 ```

-If the Azure ML run lives in a different workspace, a temporary SAS URL to download the checkpoint can be generated as follow:
+If the Azure ML run is in a different workspace, a temporary SAS URL to download the checkpoint can be generated as follow:

 ```bash
 cd hi-ml-cpath